Climdyn/qgs/README.md

     python qgs_rp.py

-to see if everything run smoothly (should take less than a minute).
+to see if everything runs smoothly (this should take less than a minute).

 To build the documentation, please run (with the conda environment still activated):